 Employment Outlook and Salary Info

-The field for secretaries is expected to grow steadily from 2010-2020, according to the U.S. Bureau of Labor Statistic (BLS).
-The median salary for a secretary was $32,410 as of 2012 (www.bls.gov), with the highest ten percent of secretaries earning in excess of $48,000.
-Though the traditional field of executive administrative assisting is also expected to grow about as fast as the national average from 2010-2020, growth is expected to be particularly explosive for secretaries in the health care field, stated the BLS.
+The field for secretaries is expected to grow by 3% from 2014-2024, according to the U.S. Bureau of Labor Statistic (BLS).
+The median salary for a secretary was $36,500 as of 2015 (www.bls.gov), with the highest 10% of secretaries earning in excess of $60,640.

 Secretary certificate programs are only the beginning of demonstrating knowledge in office procedures.
 Various organizations, such as the International Association of Administrative Professionals (www.iaap-hq.org), offer industry certification such as the 3-part Certified Professional Secretary (CPS) and 4-part Certified Administrative Professional (CAP) exams.